AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

 This is how the verification stage works:

-1. The user's public id (Nu.Id) will be posted to `/credential/${id}` obtain the user public credential data.
+1. The user's public id (nu/id) will be posted to `/credential/${id}` obtain the user public credential data.
 This is done using `await getCredentails(user.nuid);`
 2. The user's credential data is then challenged by hitting the `/challenge` endpoint to obtain a **short-lived token**.
 3. This token is decoded and used to obtain proof from the user's password.
 4. The proof and the token is finally used to verify the authenticity of the user via  `/challenge/verify` endpoint.

 Once you have successfully registered a user, check your database system.
-Note that only the `Nu.Id` is stored in them, and it doesn't contain any of the secrets from the user.
+Note that only the `nu/id` is stored in them, and it doesn't contain any of the secrets from the user.

 ![database](https://i.imgur.com/lUc0ylw.png)